\ MA/CSC 416, Nathan Reading, Homework assignments

 "Problem 17alt" is a modification of Problem 17: For any integer m greater than or equal to 2, and any integer n in [m]:

-(a) How many partitions of [m] with n parts have 1 and 2 in the same block?
+(a) How many partitions of [m] with n blocks have 1 and 2 in the same block?
 Your answer should be phrased in terms of Sterling numbers of the second kind.

 (c) Since the answers to (a) and (b) must add up to S(m,n), you have proved an identity for Sterling numbers of the second kind.
 Write down and simplify this identity.
 Does it look familiar?